hashicorp/consul/website/source/intro/getting-started/connect.html.md

 ```

 This configures a Consul-managed proxy for the service "web" that
-is listening on port 9191 to establish connects to "db" as "web".
+is listening on port 9191 to establish connects to "socat" as "web".
 The
-"web" service should then use that local port to talk to the DB rather than
+"web" service should then use that local port to talk to socat rather than
 directly attempting to connect.

 -> **Security note:** The Connect security model requires trusting